-- (1) For buildings that do not comply with one or more Standards IXXX.6.2 to IXXX.6.9, IXXX.6.13 and IXXX.6.14: - (a) any precinct and zone policies relevant to the standard; - (b) the purpose of the standard; - (c) the effects of the infringement of the standard; - (d) the effects on the urban built character of the precinct; - (e) the effects on the amenity of neighbouring sites; - (f) the effects of any special or unusual characteristic of the site which is relevant to the standard; - (g) the characteristics of the development; - (h) any other matters specifically listed for the standard; and - (i) where more than one standard will be infringed, the effects of all infringements considered together. - (2) For subdivision and development that trigger the transport thresholds and require the access measure upgrade(s) specified in Table IXXX.6.14.1 to be undertaken: - (a) the effects of the upgrade and improvements on the safety and efficiency of the transport network. - (3) Stormwater devices that do not comply with the standards at IXXX.6.15(2): - (a) the extent of impervious area;
+- (1) For subdivision and development that trigger the transport thresholds and require the access measure upgrade(s) specified in Table IXXX.6.5.1 to be undertaken: - (a) the effects of the upgrade and improvements on the safety and efficiency of the transport network. - (2) Stormwater devices that do not comply with the standards at IXXX.6.6 (2): - (a) the extent of impervious area; - (b) the best practicable option (BPO) for the management of adverse effects of stormwater runoff on receiving environments, buildings, and property; - (c) the methodology and programme for implementing the BPO for both existing and, where relevant, future development; and

-- (b) the best practicable option (BPO) for the management of adverse effects of stormwater runoff on receiving environments, buildings, and property; - (c) the methodology and programme for implementing the BPO for both existing and, where relevant, future development; and - (d) operations and maintenance requirements.
+- (d) operations and maintenance requirements.

-(4) For subdivision listed as a restricted discretionary activity in Activity Table IXXX.4.1:
+(3) For subdivision listed as a restricted discretionary activity in Activity Table IXXX.4.1: